carbon-language/carbon-lang/llvm/docs/LangRef.rst

-    When the call site is reached, the argument allocation must have been the most recent stack allocation that is still live, or the results are undefined.
+    When the call site is reached, the argument allocation must have been the most recent stack allocation that is still live, or the behavior is undefined.
 It is possible to allocate additional stack space after an argument allocation and before its call site, but it must be cleared off with :ref:`llvm.stackrestore
     <int_stackrestore>`.